Kloster Allerheiligen, Schaffhausen: Museum zu Allerheiligen

 The Museum zu Allerheiligen (English: "All Saints Museum") building complex was rebuilt between 1921 and 1938 into a museum, to house the great artistic and cultural historical collections, clubs, and private had gathered over decades, to be a place of storage and presentation.
 The museum exhibited during the first decades in the fields of archeology (e.g. finds from the Kesslerloch cave), history and art, focusing primarily on craft-oriented and categories as chronologically structured tours.
 An important extension was the integration of natural history collections and the construction of a natural history permanent exhibition.
 Since then, the museum also hosts regular natural history exhibitions.

-Its extensive permanent collections and temporary exhibitions, the museum provides a wide variety of topics: Interdisciplinary special exhibitions stimulate discussion with current cultural and scientific themes, as well by the universality of the medieval monastery, the imposing cathedral, the idyllic herb garden and the largest freely accessible cloister of Switzerland.
+Its extensive permanent collections and temporary exhibitions, the museum provides a wide variety of topics: Interdisciplinary special exhibitions stimulate discussion with current cultural and scientific themes, as well by the universality of the medieval monastery, the abbey church, the idyllic herb garden and the largest freely accessible cloister of Switzerland.
 It is operated by financial contribution of the canton of Schaffhausen, foundations, associations and sponsorships.